mvc1009/hackingnotes/_docs/active-directory/domain-persistence.md

 All local logons on the domain controller are logged to `C:\Windows\system32\kiwissp.log`.

-# Using ACLs
+# Using ACLs (AdminSDHolder)

 Resides in the system container of a domain and used to control the permissions using an ACL for certain built-in privileged groups which are called the `protected groups`.

 Security Descriptor Propagator (SDPROP) runs every hour and compares the ACL of protected groups and members with the ACL of AdminSDHolder and any differences are overwritten on the object ACL.

-Lis of protected groups and how can be abused some of them can log on locally to the domain controller:
+List of protected groups and how can be abused some of them can log on locally to the domain controller:

 * **Account Operators**: Can modify nesteg groups.
 * **Bakup Operators**: Backup GPO, edit ato add SID of controller account to a privileged gorup and restore.